Halleywood/PourDecisionsFrontEnd/README.md

 * AuthGuard

 ## General Approach
-*   Once i had set up the backend to retrieve and send data, I created this Angular application to fetch that data and display it for the end user.
-This application modularizes code into components that each perform a specific functionality like displaying data or transferring it between other components.
+I built this Angular application to complement the backend and fetch data for the users.
+It's designed with modular components, each responsible for specific functionalities like displaying and transferring data between components.

-* In order to gain access to the private endpoints, I needed to manage the Json Web Token emmited by the Java API.
-Originally I wanted to learn about storing that token in an HttpCookie with a flag set to secure, but do to time constraints and the complex nature of creating an entire full stack application, I decided to store the JWT in SessionStorage.
-I opted for Session instead of Local so that it did not stay in the browser longer than it need to.
+To access private endpoints, I needed to handle the JSON Web Token (JWT) emitted by the Java API.
+Initially, I planned to explore storing the token in an HTTP cookie with a secure flag.
+However, considering time constraints and the complexity of a full-stack application, I opted to store the JWT in SessionStorage.
+This choice ensures that the token doesn't persist in the browser longer than necessary.

-* Once the user provides their email and password and the the Java backend sends back the JWT, this Angular application stores that in SessionStorage and then I used an Interceptor to listen for and HTTP requests and it automatically generates the header for us.
+When the user provides their email and password, the Java backend returns the JWT, which the Angular application stores in SessionStorage.
+To simplify subsequent HTTP requests, I implemented an Interceptor that automatically generates the required headers.

-* Upon successfull HTTP requests, this application receives the information and displays it dynamically for the user.
+With successful HTTP requests, the application dynamically presents the retrieved information to the user, ensuring an engaging and interactive experience

 ## Hurdles and Wins
 #### Implementing the security on the front end